Niger: National Conference and Third Republic (1991–1996)

 The National Sovereign Conference of 1991 brought about multi-party democracy.
-From 29 July to 3 November, a national conference gathered together all elements of society to make recommendations for the future direction of the country.
-The conference was presided over by Prof. André Salifou and developed a plan for a transitional government; this was then installed in November 1991 to manage the affairs of state until the institutions of the Third Republic were put into place in April 1993.
-After the National Sovereign Conference, the transitional government drafted a constitution that eliminated the previous single-party system of the 1989 Constitution and guaranteed more freedoms.
-The new constitution was adopted by a referendum on 26 December 1992.
-Following this, presidential elections were held and Mahamane Ousmane became the first president of the Third Republic on 27 March 1993.
+The conference gathered together all elements of society to make recommendations for the future direction of the country.
+The conference was presided over by André Salifou and developed a plan for a transitional government; this was then installed in November 1991 to manage the affairs of state until the institutions of the Third Republic were put into place in April 1993.
+After the National Sovereign Conference, the transitional government drafted a constitution that eliminated the previous single-party system of the 1989 constitution and guaranteed more freedoms.
+The constitution was adopted by a referendum in December 1992.
+Elections were held in 1993, and Mahamane Ousmane became president of the Third Republic.
 Ousmane's presidency saw four government changes and legislative elections in 1995, and an economic slump.

 The violence in Agadez Region continued during this period, prompting the Nigerien government to sign a truce with Tuareg rebels in 1992 which was ineffective owing to internal dissension within the Tuareg ranks.
-Another rebellion, led by dissatisfied Toubou peoples claiming that, like the Tuareg, the Nigerien government had neglected their region, broke out in the east of the country.
+Another rebellion broke out in the east of the country, led by dissatisfied Toubou peoples claiming that, like the Tuareg, the Nigerien government had neglected their region.
 In April 1995 a peace deal with a Tuareg rebel group was signed, with the government agreeing to absorb some former rebels into the military and, with French assistance, help others return to a productive civilian life.

 Second and third military regimes (1996–1999)

-The governmental paralysis prompted the military to intervene; on 27 January 1996, Col. Ibrahim Baré Maïnassara led a coup that deposed President Ousmane and ended the Third Republic.
-Maïnassara headed a Conseil de Salut National (National Salvation Council) composed of military officials which carried out a six-month transition period, during which a constitution was drafted and adopted on 12 May 1996.
+The governmental paralysis prompted the military to intervene; a coup on 27 January 1996, led by Colonel Ibrahim Baré Maïnassara deposed Ousmane and ended the Third Republic.
+Maïnassara headed a Conseil de Salut National (National Salvation Council) composed of military officials which carried out a six-month transition period, during which a constitution was drafted and adopted.

 Presidential campaigns were organised in the months that followed.
-Maïnassara entered the campaign as an independent candidate and won the election on 8 July 1996, the elections were viewed nationally and internationally by some as irregular, as the electoral commission was replaced during the campaign.
+Maïnassara entered the campaign as an independent candidate and won the 1996 election.
+The elections were viewed nationally and internationally by some as irregular, as the electoral commission was replaced during the campaign.
 Meanwhile, Maïnassara instigated an IMF and World Bank-approved privatisation programme which enriched some of his supporters and were opposed by the trade unions.
 Following fraudulent local elections in 1999 the opposition ceased any cooperation with the Maïnassara regime.
 In unknown circumstances (possibly attempting to flee the country), Maïnassara was assassinated at Niamey Airport on 9 April 1999.

-Maj.
-Daouda Malam Wanké then took over, establishing a transitional National Reconciliation Council to oversee the drafting of a constitution with a French-style semi-presidential system.
-This was adopted on 9 August 1999 and was followed by presidential and legislative elections in October and November of the same year.
+Major Daouda Malam Wanké then took over, establishing a transitional National Reconciliation Council to oversee the drafting of a constitution with a French-style semi-presidential system.
+This was adopted and was followed by presidential and legislative elections in 1999.
 The elections were generally found to be free and fair by international observers.
 Wanké then withdrew from governmental affairs.